The YearDay library looks like this:

 YearDay(date).toString() YearDay(string) // to date

-Dan thinks that if the world was asked to adopt a new date format then it would need a different year zero, that starting the count from Jesus’ ostensible birthdate is an atavistic piece of Eurocentrism.
-He’s not wrong.
-I suggest we propose an alternative year zero and include it the library as a non-default option.
+Dan thinks that if the world was asked to adopt a new date format then it would need a different year zero because starting the count from Jesus’ ostensible birthdate is an atavistic piece of Eurocentrism.
+He’s not wrong I guess.
+I included an alternative year zero as a non-default option.

 - They pad out the day (2020-008), I prefer not (2020.8)

-Ordinal dates are reasonably well supported across various date libraries so a YearDay parser will be trivial to write by just extending one of them.
-All-in-all though, date standards are a minefield that I won't wade into much further.
+Ordinal dates are reasonably well supported though, and they're similar enough that we can just extend one slightly, call it YearDay and be done with it.
+All-in-all, date standards are a minefield that I won't wade into much further.